EasyAbp/AbpHelper.CLI/README.md

 # AbpHelper

-AbpHelper is a tool to help you with developing Abp vNext applications.
+AbpHelper is a tool help you with developing Abp vNext applications.

 **Make sure **backup** your source files before using it!**.